2023 arts + Culture Grants

 Who has received this grant in the past?

-A wide variety of organizations have been awarded funding in the past including film, visual arts, theatre, operate, vocal music ensembles, and many others.
+A wide variety of organizations have been awarded funding in the past including film, festivals, visual arts, theatre, opera, vocal music ensembles, and many others.

 Previous grantees: